sara-nl/researchdrivedocs/source/Pages/General/usage.rst

    cyberduck
    rclone

-.. note:: **Important:** We have not turned on all features that are described in the Owncloud User Manual, so you may find features there that are not supported (yet) by ResearchDrive.
+.. note:: **Important:** We have not turned on all features that are described in the Owncloud User Manual, so you may find features there that are not supported (yet) by Research Drive.

 ..
 Links: